-Select one of the four roof fibreglass poles and install by sliding it through one of the pole sleeves that runs side to side across the top of the tent roof, as indicated in Figure 4.
-Insert the ends of the roof fibreglass pole into the narrow opening of the 2-way hubs that are pre-attached to the tent.
-Repeat for the remaining roof fibreglass poles.
+Select one of the eight "grey fibreglass roof poles with the red sticker" and slide through the pole sleeves with red trim that run across the top of the side rooms.
+Insert the ends of the "grey fibreglass roof poles with the red sticker" into the narrow opening of the 2-way hubs that are pre-attached to the tent.